winglang/wing/README.md

 ### 1.7 Optionality

-Symbol **?** can mark a type as optional.
+Symbol `?` can mark a type as optional.
 Optionality means the value behind type can be either present or nil.

-Rules of optionality applies to the entire new container type of `type?` and not the value behind it (`type`).
+Rules of optionality apply to the entire new container type of `type?` and not the value behind it (`type`).

-The only way to "cast" an optional value to a non-optional value is to use the `??` operator.
-This forces a value to be present for the l-value (left hand side of the assignment operator).
+Using the `??` operator allows one to safely access the value behind an optional variable by always providing a default, in case the variable is nil.
+This forces a value to be present for the l-value (left hand side of the assignment operator and guarantees what's returned is type-stripped from its `?` keyword).

 > ```TS
-> // Wing program:
+> // Wing Code:
-> let x: ? = 44;
+> let x? = 44;
 > let y = x ??
 55;
 > ```
 >
 > ```TS
-> // Equivalent TypeScript:
+> // Equivalent TypeScript Code:
 > const x: number? = 44;
-> const y = x ??
+> const y: number = x ??
 55;
 > ```

 [`▲ top`][top]